daman20/Over-Under-Auton/README.md

 ## Usage

-For our purposes, offensive is when we are on the side with out goal, and defensive is when we are on the side of the other teams goal.
+For our purposes, offensive is when we are on the side with our goal, and defensive is when we are on the side of the other teams goal.